 Prior use Affidavit (in case of TM used before the filing date of application

-TRADEMARK & REGISTRATION PROCESS FAQ (Frequently Asked Questions)
+TRADEMARK & BRAND REGISTRATION PROCESS FAQ (Frequently Asked Questions)

 A trademark is a sign capable of distinguishing the goods or services of one enterprise from those of other enterprises.
 Intellectual property rights protect trademarks and can be protected by registration.

-How can I protect my trademark? what is the trademark registration process?
+How can I protect my trademark? what is the trademark application process?

 At the national/regional level, trademark protection can be obtained through registration, by filing an application for trademark registration with the national/regional trademark filing office in India and paying the required fees.
 At the international level, you have two options: either you can file a trademark application with the trademark office of each country in which you are seeking protection, or you can use WIPO’s Madrid System.